 Full-Contact Kickboxing

-This type of kickboxing puts big focus on powerful hits.
-It’s about using your fists and feet strong.
+This type of kickboxing places a strong emphasis on powerful strikes.
+It’s about using your fists and feet strongly.
 The goal is to knock out or overpower your opponent.
 Matches are full of energy, showing off the fighters’ power and skill.

 Semi-Contact Kickboxing